kach/nearley/docs/md/index.md

 ### Features

-*  nearley is the first JS parser to use the **Earley** algorithm (insert your own ‘early bird’ pun here).
+*  nearley is the first JS parser to use the **Earley** algorithm (insert your own ‘earley bird’ pun here).
 It also implements Joop Leo's optimizations for right-recursion, making it effectively **linear-time** for LL(k) grammars.
 *  nearley lives happily in **node**, but doesn't mind the **browser**.
 *  nearley outputs **small** files.
 And its **expressive** DSL comes with